Document version control

-The Version Flag feature allows to set a specific version of a document as stable, meaning that the document is ready for publish (i.e. has been tested and quality assured), and meanwhile the user can keep working in the same document on new implementations, but wait with changing the stable version until the new implementation has been tested and quality assured.
-This way, projects are able to have a stable solution which can be re-published if needed, while the latest version is being developed and tested accordingly.
+With Version Flag it is possible to set a specific version of a document as stable meaning that the document is ready for publish (i.e. has been tested and quality assured), and meanwhile the user can keep working in the same document on new implementations, but wait with changing the stable version until the new implementation has been tested and quality assured.
+This way, projects will be able to have a "stable solution" which can be re-published if needed, while the "latest version" is being developed and tested accordingly.

 Documents can be set as stable in various places:

-- In the Solution Explorer, by selecting one or more documents or a folder
+- In the Solution Explorer, by selecting one or more objects or a folder

 - From the History of a document when selecting a revision

-- In the top ribbon of a document
+- In the top ribbon of an object

 - Furthermore, an entire revision can be set as stable in the Solution Log window.